-Must meet education, examination, citizenship, age, and moral character requirements.
+Must meet education, examination, experience, citizenship, age, and moral character requirements.

 New York State Education Department